rwiyty/gnn_eofm/README.md

 >
 > `--tsv TSV`   Test feature folder path (assumes the current path) [default: `None`]

-*the training set (in the train_ex folder) is just the CLAP set for demo purpose, for actual trianing please replace the content or use CLI command to redirect the training folder path.
+*Within the example train_ex folder is just the CLAP set for demo purpose, for actual trianing please replace the content or use CLI command to redirect the training folder path.

 ## Future work